patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 * Measures technical debt, establishes refactoring procedures, strives to maintain the system up to date within the operating environment, seeks to avoid costly and risky rewrites.
 * Ensures all bugs are fixed before new features are implemented.

-## Interviews, onboarding, professional development

-* Conducts hands-on technical interviews, exploring the code base and backlog with candidates, attempting to solve a practical problem in real time.
-* Assists with the onboarding of new developers, providing introductions to team members and stakeholders, providing explanation of general business processes, providing demonstrations of the software system from an end-user perspective, providing walk-throughs of software source code, providing rights and permissions to systems.
-* Mentors junior team members, providing tasks that are within their ability, while also challenging them to grow, pushing them ever so slightly outside their zone of comfort.